tdaylan/pcat/docs/index.rst

 - samples from the space of catalogs given some observation, unlike conventional cataloging, which estimates the most likely catalog,
 - allows marginalization over all relevant nuisance parameters in the problem, including the dimensionality of the nuisance.
 - reveals potentially non-Gaussian within and across model covariances
-- constrains source population characteristics via hierarchical priors,
+- constrains element population characteristics via hierarchical priors,
 - is a Bayesian framework, because point estimates fail in nearly degenerate likelihood topologies
 - implements Occam's razor, i.e., model parsimony, through detailed balance across models,
 - does not discard information contained in low-significance :math:`(< 4 \sigma)` fluctuations in the observed dataset,